sgaabdu4/cake_it_app/NOTES.md

 **Flutter 3.32.8**

 ## My Thoughts
-It's been a while since I used ChangeNotifier and did state management without the packages I normally reach for, so it took me a bit of time to think from a different perspective.
-Actually quite exciting working within these constraints, made me appreciate how the flutter ecosystem has evolved!
+It's been ages since I used ChangeNotifier without my usual packages, so it took me a bit to think differently.
+Actually quite interesting working within these constraints, made me appreciate how much the Flutter ecosystem has evolved!
+Built solid unit tests without mocking, even though I would've loved mocktail for testing the ChangeNotifier controllers and proper integration tests if I didn't have the constraint of not adding additional packages.

 ## What I Built